 TERRITORY - the geographic territory over which IES has jurisdiction as a Local Swimming Committee.

 USA SWIMMING - USA Swimming, Inc., a Colorado nonprofit corporation which is the national governing body for the United States for the sport of swimming.

+WORLD AQUATICS – the international governing body for the sport of swimming.